 A hybrid 911?
 Really?

-Porsche is working on a pure-electric production model influenced by 2015's Mission E concept for a 2020 debut, while other large cars in its range - such as the new Panamera - will supplement their engines with electric power to boost both performance and efficiency.
+We already know Porsche is working on a pure-electric production model influenced by 2015's Mission E concept, while other large cars in its range - such as the new Panamera - will supplement their engines with electric power to boost both performance and efficiency.

-Porsche's chairman Oliver Blume hinted to CAR in our October 2016 issue that the 911 is a likely candidate for hybrid power too:
+Porsche's chairman Oliver Blume confirmed to CAR that the 911 is a likely candidate for hybrid power.
 ‘For the simple reason that electrification still carries a substantial weight penalty, sports cars will hold on to classic propulsion solutions a little longer than other vehicle types,’ Bloom said.
 ‘But even the 911 must eventually adjust, and according to analysts and the media, even plug-in supercars are making headway!’

-'Porsche needs to launch puristic racing cars like 911 – we will go to both strategies, new and old,' Bloom said.
+That won't spell an end to traditional-style 911s, though.
+If anything, the 911's idiosyncratic character is likely to be preserved all the more carefully: 'Porsche needs to launch puristic racing cars like 911 – we will go to both strategies, new and old,' Bloom said.
 'Think of sports shoes: you can buy shoes of the ’70s and ’80s, people love them.
 In 10 or 15 years, fans would like to drive sports cars where they can feel it’s a real car.
 Porsche will in future be Porsche, that’s our strategy.'

-Don't be surprised to see naturally aspirated, manual gearbox models like the current 911R to keep a place in the next-generation 911 family.
+Don't be surprised to see naturally aspirated, manual gearbox models like the current 911R's to keep a place in the next-generation 911 family.